 Build a strong core with this intense ab circuit workout.

-If you’ve mastered our 5-Minute Beginner Ab Workout, this intense ab is for you.
+If you’ve mastered my 5-Minute Beginner Ab Workout, this intense home ab workout is a great progression.
 These advanced ab exercises will strengthen your core from every angle.

 Ab circuit workouts combine a series of complimentary ab exercises, each focused on a different part of the abs.
 This results in a well-rounded ab workout that targets every muscle in the core.